 Thick, acrid smoke rose from the factory.

 <there have been acrid relations between the two families ever since they fought over that strip of land>

-Origin of ACRID
+Origin and Etymology of acrid

 modification of Latin acr-, acer sharp — more at edge

 First Known Use: 1712